• ESG Homepage

 In the past year, the Company carried out several initiatives to support agricultural product distribution, including:

-• The “Fuel Your Car, Fill Hearts with Fresh Milk – Thais Stand Together” project supported the distribution of Thai UHT milk to assist dairy farmers and commercial milk producers, while encouraging milk consumption for better health and to support Thai farmers.
+Supported the distribution of Thai UHT milk to assist dairy farmers and commercial milk producers, while encouraging milk consumption for better health and supporting Thai farmers.
 A total of 360,000 cartons of Thai UHT milk were distributed.

 Grievance Mechanism for Individuals and Communities Affected by Social and Environmental Business Activities